 Imagine how you would write a chat server using PB.
 The first step might be a ChatServer object which had a bunch of pb.RemoteReference s that point at user clients.
-Pretend that those clients offered a remote_print method which lets the server print a message on the user's console.
+Pretend that those clients offered a remote\print method which lets the server print a message on the user's console.
 In that case, the server might look something like this:

-'''

-class ChatServer(pb.Referenceable):
+''' class ChatServer(pb.Referenceable):

 def init(self):

 self.groups = {} # indexed by name

 self.users = {} # indexed by name

-def remote_joinGroup(self, username, groupname):
+def remote_joinGroup(self, username, groupname): '''

-if groupname not in self.groups:

-self.groups[groupname] = []

-self.groups[groupname].append(self.users[username])

-def remote_sendMessage(self, from_username, groupname, message):

-group = self.groups[groupname]

-if group:

-send the message to all members of the group

-for user in group:

-user.callRemote("print",

-"<%s> says: %s" % (from_username,

-message))

-'''